 Systems and Processes

-This workgroup will examine the system and processes used to evaluate school districts under MSIP 6.
+This development team will examine the system and processes used to evaluate school districts under MSIP 6.
 Topics to be addressed include reporting, review timelines and weighting of standards.
 The System and Processes workgroup is primarily responsible for making recommendations about the MSIP 6 system from a global perspective.